femmerling/EmeraldBox/readme.md

 # Description

-EmeraldBox is a boilerplate framework for developing Flask-based web applications.
+EmeraldBox is a boilerplate framework for developing python web applications with database access.
+The framework is based on Flask, a python microframework based on werkzeug, jinja2 and good intentions.
-It is based on Flask and several basic packages commonly used in developing web applications are included.
+Several basic packages commonly used in developing web applications are included.
 EmeraldBox also provides a structure to Flask applications since currently there are no standardized approach to structuring applications.

 # Motivation